mcomm13/mean4-starter/README.md

 # Mean4Starter

-This is a starter template for a full MEAN stack application using Angular 4.
+This is a starter template for a full MEAN stack application that uses Angular 4 and Bootstrap 3.

 On the MongoDB side, there is a Node route that assumes that there is a Mongo database called "mean4-starter", with a collection called "articles".
 This is reconfigurable and is meant to be a placeholder.